usatales.com

 5) NoDa Brewery

 NoDa Brewery on Tryon St. is one of the firsts in Charlotte’s beer scene.
-This brewery was established by accomplices Todd and Suzie Ford.
+Accomplices Todd and Suzie Ford established this brewery.

 The Company gets its name from its unique Charlotte location, “NoDa,” or North Davidson.